EvelynTheSilly/zig_kernel/maskfile.md

 ## run

-> runs the project in qemu (how the fuck do i exit qemu)
+> runs the project in qemu

 ~~~sh
 echo "running vm"